karnco/.github/profile/README.md

 > "If you want to do something in your lives, why not make it *beautiful*?"
 - Be **creative** with workarounds, avoid compromises.
 - **Simple and minimal design** is the best design.
 Material design is not bad.
-> "Simplicity is ultimate sophistication."
+> "Simplicity is ultimate *sophistication*."
 - Remember,
 > "Nothing is impossible.
-Even 'impossible' says, 'I'm possible.'"
+Even 'impossible' says, '*I'm possible*.' "

 ---